On-premises deployment overview

 On-premises deployments of Microsoft Dynamics 365 for Finance and Operations are not supported on any public cloud infrastructure, including Azure.

 The on-premises deployment option uses Finance and Operations cloud components running on-premises using Microsoft Azure Server Service Fabric standalone clusters.
 Service Fabric is the next-generation Microsoft middleware platform for building and managing enterprise-class high-scale applications.
 Service Fabric standalone clusters can be deployed on any computer that is running Windows Server.

 On-premises deployment defines two types of Service Fabric standalone clusters: clusters for production environments and clusters for sandbox environments.
 The following roles or node types are deployed into both types of clusters:

 - Application Object Servers (AOS) – Provides the ability to run the Finance and Operations application functionality in client, batch, and import/export scenarios.

 - Management Reporter (MR) – Provides financial reporting functionality.

 - SQL Server Reporting Services (SSRS) – Provides document reporting functionality.

 - Environment Orchestrator – Enables on-premises environment management from LCS.
-Note: Retail Server is not supported in on-premises deployments at this time.

 Figure 1 shows a logical diagram of the node types deployed in a Service Fabric standalone cluster.